Investment Grade Corporate Credit

 |MTD||QTD||YTD||1 Year||3 Years||5 Years||10 Years|

-The Putnam Investments Grade Corporate Credit Composite (the "Composite") seeks above-average total returns relative to its agreed benchmark.
-The strategy invests primarily in U.S investment grade corporate bonds and may use derivatives, including the use of "short" derivatives, such as futures, options, warrants, and swap contracts, for hedging or non-hedging purposes.
+The Putnam Investments Investment Grade Corporate Credit Composite (the "Composite") seeks to achieve above-average total return with commensurate volatility relative to the benchmark through an actively managed, broadly diversified exposure to investment-grade issues over a credit cycle.
+The strategy emphasizes a top-down macro framework with a bottom-up fundamental credit research as the primary driver of portfolio returns, seeking to exploit inefficiencies and opportunities within the investment-grade market.
+Accounts in the composite invest mainly in investment-grade, corporate debt securities, but may also invest in some high-yield and emerging-market debt as well as derivatives.
+Leverage is not utilized in any account in this Composite; however, accounts in the Composite may use derivatives, including the use of "short" derivatives, such as futures, options, warrants, and swap contracts, for hedging or non-hedging purposes.
 The Composite's benchmark is the Bloomberg Barclays U.S. Corporate Bond Index.
-The Composite includes all fully discretionary accounts managed by Putnam in this style, including carve-out assets.
+The Composite includes all fully discretionary accounts, including carve-out assets, managed in this style by Putnam Investments.
 Carve-out assets included in the Composite are managed separately with their own cash.
 A "carve-out" is a portion of a portfolio that is by itself representative of a distinct investment strategy.
 It is used to create a track record for a narrower mandate from a multiple-strategy portfolio managed to a broader mandate.
+The Composite inception date was September 30, 2009.
 The Composite creation date was October 5, 2009.

 The Bloomberg Barclays U.S. Corporate Investment Grade Bond Index measures the performance of investment-grade corporate debt and agency bonds that are U.S. dollar denominated and have a remaining maturity of greater than one year.